JAYANTPARIHAR-CODER/Hello-demo/README.md

 # Hello-demo
-This is a Demo File
+This is a Demo for Git &amp; Github class.